DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-7/part-2-let-there-be-sound/_index.md

 ## Our first sound!

 Finally, we’ll add some sounds to Wwise and have Unity trigger Wwise events so we can hear sound.
 We’ll use a pulsating breath sound.
-You can find that in the pack.
-Mine hasn’t been downloaded yet, so I’ll use one from [freesound.org](https://freesound.org/people/gerainsan/sounds/457046/).
+I'll use one from [freesound.org](https://freesound.org/people/gerainsan/sounds/457046/).

 The easiest way to add a sound is to drag and drop it onto the _Default Work Unity_ of the _Actor-Mixer Hierarchy_.
 Some options pop up.
 Leave these all how they are for now and click import.
 Test your sound by clicking the space bar or the play button in the _Transport Control_.
 If you don’t see the _Transport Control_, ensure you’re in the designer layout (Layouts &#10132; Designer).
+Set the sound to looping.

 Let’s create an event that will trigger this sound.
 Right-click on the sound, then New Event &#10132; Play.
 This opens up the Event in a new tab.
 You can see that it’s an even type of _Play_ connected to the sound we just added.
 You may be wondering why we can’t just trigger sound directly.
 Using events will allow us to trigger many sounds by just one event.